Home » Skin Care » Skin Disease » Herpes Infection

 Facts about Genital Herpes Infection

-• Herpes simplex 1 is most commonly associated with the less severe symptoms of the herpes virus, such as cold sores appearing in or around the mouth.
+• Herpes simplex 1 is most commonly associated with the less severe symptoms of the herpes virus, such as cold appearing in or around the mouth.
 Herpes simplex 2, on the other hand, is associated most commonly with the more severe symptoms of herpes, such as those affecting the genital regions

 • Spreading genital herpes and other forms of the herpes virus occur through close physical contact, with the blisters and herpes sores being the most obvious and contagious areas of possible contraction